Carpentry and Joinery NVQ Courses

 He will judge your work and skills against the National Occupational Standards.
 This will establish the “gap” between your skills and those required for the Carpentry NVQ Level 2.
 He then agrees an Individual Learning Plan with you.
 He will continue to visit you, give you on-the-job training and undertake assessments of your work.

 At the same time, you will be building a file of evidence with photographs and any references you get from other trades.
 Once the evidence is there to show you are operating at the standard of a Skilled Worker, the assessments finish.
-Then you will be awarded your NVQ Diploma in Site Carpentry.
+Then you will be awarded your Level 2 NVQ Diploma in Site Carpentry from CSkills Awards – the leading awarding body in construction.

 By Experienced Worker Practical Assessment.
 To access this route, you must have at least FIVE Years general site experience.
 There are tens of thousands of excellent carpenters and joiners who have been working capably for decades, but never got their qualifications.
 Yet they need to have their Carpentry NVQ Level 2 to get a “Skilled Worker” CSCS Card.